aidanboyne/CVEpilepsy/Install_instructions.md

 # Environment setup

 Use miniconda as reccomended by the developers of mmaction.
-First, navigate to the mmaction2 folder from the files Anthony uploaded.
+First, navigate to `src/mmaction2`.
 Move the `requirements.txt` file to this folder.
 Then use the following commands to make the environment:
 1. `conda create --name mmlab2 python=3.9`
 2. `conda activate mmlab2`
 3. `conda install pip`